Compound Interest Explained: How to Actually Grow Your Wealth

 The standard formula is A = P (1 + r/n) ^ (n × t), where:

-You don't need to do this by hand — our free compound interest calculator does it instantly and shows how much is interest versus your own money.
+You don't need to do this by hand.
+Our free compound interest calculator does it instantly and shows how much of the final number is interest versus your own money.
+That second part is the eye-opener.
+Run it for 25 years and you'll often see that more than half your balance is money you never deposited.

 Why time matters more than amount

-The biggest driver of compounding isn't how much you invest — it's how long you leave it.
+The biggest driver of compounding isn't how much you invest.
+It's how long you leave it.
 Someone who invests for 30 years usually ends up far ahead of someone who invests twice as much for 15 years.
-The early years feel slow, but the later years explode.
+The early years feel slow, but the later years do most of the heavy lifting.

 Compounding frequency